evertrol/exevada/INSTALL.md

 ```python
 WORDPRESS=True
 ```
 in the local settings file `project/settings/local.py` and creating a symbolic link from `exevada/apps/exevada/static/wp-content` to the installed wordpress `wp-content` folder.
+When using docker, uncomment the copy lines in the docker file and make sure the wordpress content is in a folder at build time.